modin-project/unidist/docs/installation.rst

 .. code-block:: bash

-  pip install unidist # Install unidist with dependencies for Multiprocessing and sequential Python backends
+  pip install unidist # Install unidist with dependencies for Python Multiprocessing and Python Sequential backends

 unidist can also be used with Dask, MPI or Ray execution backend.
 If you don't have Dask_, MPI_ or Ray_ installed, you will need to install unidist with one of the targets: